 Romance scams are usually perpetrated by those who want financial gain.
-These scammers go to great lengths to get money by gaining trust from the victim and convincing them they are in dire need of money.
-At times, these scammers will exploit their victims by using intimate content to extort money from the victim, which they have obtained under the guise of a romantic relationship.
+These scammers go to great lengths to get money from the victim by gaining their trust and convincing them they are in dire need of money.
+At times, these scammers will exploit their victims by using intimate content to extort money from the victim, which they obtain under the guise of a romantic relationship.

 These relationships can last for a significant period, and the scammers use very coercive language to foster trust; sometimes, intimate images are shared over messages, as this can be normal in an online relationship.
 In turn, the scammers use the trust to request money from the victim.
 The reasons they give can seem very genuine and emotive, and they can go into great detail outlining they need money for a sick relative, for example.
 Unfortunately, in some situations, the intimate images will be used to blackmail their victim for money and threaten to share the images if they do not give them the money they request.

-The warning signs that it may be a scam:
+The warning signs that it may be a Romance Scam:

 If you feel you may have been subjected to this scam, please know you are not alone, and we are here to help as much as we can.
 Below are a few signs to look out for and how you can take steps to understand if you are within a scam.

 - Quickly displaying overly strong emotions and commitment.
 Scammers can try to move the online relationship very quickly to try and establish a trusting and deep connection with the person; this will be used as leverage to obtain intimate images and ask for money later.

 - Using an image of someone else.
 You can reverse image search the images they send to you to see whether they are the person they claim to be or using someone else’s images.
 Please find more information on how to do this here.